-- Maintain a normal LCHF diet until you start to feel weak due to low blood sugar.
+- Maintain a normal LIHF diet until you start to feel weak due to low blood sugar.

 - If you get an overwhelming urge to eat sweet and sugary things, don’t fight it!
 Pile into the carbs until your blood sugar levels stabilize and you start to feel better again.
 Repeat as often as necessary without necessarily counting your daily carb intake.
 If it takes 100g/day of carbs or more then so be it!